Adult Surviving Sepis Campaign Guidelines (Hour-1 Bundle)

 $1,500 Sign-on Bonus

-Bring your passion for patient care to our mission of making health care easier.
-As a Progressive Care Patient Care Assistant you will be integral to our wonderful culture.
+A Banner Health Patient Care Assistant (PCA) is a licensed CNA or LNA with a passion for delivering exceptional patient care!
+As a Progressive Care PCA you are an integral part of our wonderful culture.
 You will have the opportunity to provide specialized care for adult patients who require continuous telemetry monitoring.
-Our patient population consists of patients with neurological disease processes, post-op craniotomies, TIA's and all stroke patients.
+Our diverse patient population includes patients with neurological disease processes, post-op craniotomies, and stroke patients.
+Our rooms are private and remotely monitored by telemetry technicians.
+If you thrive within a fast paced environment, and are ready to develop many new skills then Progressive Care is for you!

 Weekend rotations are required in this role.
-Enjoy a flat rate $1/hour weekend shift differential and an 18%-night shift differential when applicable.
+Enjoy an additional flat rate $1/hour weekend shift differential and an 18%-night shift differential for eligible shifts.

 POSITION SUMMARY This position provides routine patient care to promote patient comfort and contribute to the overall patient plan of care.
 This position is responsible for on-going patient data collection and documentation in the medical records and provides a variety of unit support functions which contribute to the overall efficient operation of the nursing unit/department.
 CORE FUNCTIONS 1.
 Provides assistance in activities of daily living and completes necessary tasks to promote patient health, including assisting patients with basic hygiene needs, maintaining an optimum level of mobility and providing assistance with nutritional intake as needed.
 2. Collects patient specimens and data, including vital signs, input/output and other delegated measurements in accordance with unit/facility policy and standards of care.
 Documents objective data and routine aspects of patient care.
 Assists in the transportation of patient specimens.
 3. Recognizes and reports abnormalities and/or changes in the patient's health status and responses to treatment to a licensed professional.
 Promotes continuity of care by accurately and completely communicating to other caregivers the status of patients for which care is provided.
 4. Performs procedures and uses equipment as delegated by a licensed professional, consistent with demonstrated competencies and according to state scope of practice; procedures may include blood draws, foley catheters removal, EKGs, and EKG monitoring.
 Provides necessary supplies, support and assistance to medical staff and patients for unit specific procedures, under the direct supervision of a licensed professional.
 5. Performs receptionist/clerical duties to support overall operating efficiency and effective flow of communication and information throughout the department.
 Participates in the resolution of customer problems or collects necessary data and follows through to appropriate person for problem resolution.
 6. Maintains a complete patient record with admission, transfer, and discharge information, progress notes, and consent forms.
 Ensures that all reports and chart forms are scanned or filed into the patient's record.
 Ensures that charting forms are labeled and accessible if they are needed.
 Maintains adequate supplies of frequently used, patient education materials.
 Assists in the ordering of patient specimens.
 May transcribe and process physician orders effectively using the electronic medical record.
 7. Maintains adequate levels of office, dietary, and medical supplies and completes requisition forms when supplies need to be ordered.
 Reconciles supply order upon delivery.
 Monitors and tracks the use and whereabouts of electronic equipment such as patient ID scanners and lap top computers.
 Ensures that all are accounted for and in working order.
 8. Based on area of assignment may assist with transporting patients, including pre-operative and immediate post-operative patients to critical care unit.
 Participates in OR room turnover.
 9. This position works under supervision and has responsibility for assigned unit only.
 Incumbents work in a fast-paced, sometimes stressful environment with a strong focus on customer service.
 Interacts with staff at all levels throughout the facility, as well as patients, families and physicians MINIMUM QUALIFICATIONS High school diploma/GED or equivalent working knowledge.
 Current BLS certification is required.
 Current Certified Nursing Assistant (CNA) in state of practice is required for new hires and transfers.
 In Tucson: Current Certified Nursing Assistant (CNA) in state of practice is required for new hires.
 Existing Tucson incumbents may not transfer out of their geographical market without meeting the CNA requirement.
 Requires skills and abilities typically attained with 1 year of medical clerical experience; preferably in a hospital or physician office setting, or prior experience in customer service.
 Must possess excellent organizational skills, as well as effective human relations and communication skills.
 Working knowledge of medical terminology and computer literacy and keyboarding skills is required.
 Must possess excellent organizational skills, as well as effective human relations and communication skills.
 Working knowledge of medical terminology and computer literacy and keyboarding skills is required.
 Depending on department assignment, receive a minimum passing score of 85% on ECG or EEG test with accurate identification of all lethal cardiac dysrhythmias and epileptiform activity is required.
 Successful completion of either a unit approved basic electrocardiogram interpretation course or electroencephalographic interpretation course, or on the job training is also required.

 Employees working at BUMG, BUMCT, or BUMCS in a Behavioral Health clinical setting that serves children must possess an Arizona Fingerprint Clearance Card at the time of hire and maintain the card for the duration of their employment.
 Employees working for Banner Home Care/Hospice or Boswell Skilled Nursing Facility must possess an Arizona Fingerprint Clearance Card at the time of hire and maintain the card for the duration of their employment.
-Employees working at Banner MD Anderson on the Banner University Medical Center Phoenix campus must possess a State of Arizona Department of Public Safety Level One Fingerprint Clearance Card at the time of hire and maintain the card for the duration of their employment.
-This is a requirement of the Whole Family Counseling Program held at this specific facility.
+Employees working at Banner MD Anderson or BUMC-P Whole Health Counseling must possess a State of Arizona Department of Public Safety Level One Fingerprint Clearance Card at the time of hire and maintain the card for the duration of their employment.

 PREFERRED QUALIFICATIONS In Arizona the Licensed Nursing Assistant (LNA) licensure is preferred.
 Recent healthcare experience preferred.
 Successful completion of an approved unit secretary program is preferred.
 Additional related education and/or experience preferred.